 FIRST® LEGO® League is a multi-part competition judged on three important elements:

 Teams design, build and program a LEGO® robot to complete a series of challenges.
-The robot has to operate on pre-programmed instructions, and complete as many tasks as possible in only 2 minutes and 30 seconds.
-The challenge changes every year, and is always based on the years central theme.
-The 2013 game, Natures Fury, was based on natural disasters and robots had to clear branches of power lines, raise flood warning signs, and more.
-Teams compete on adjacent tables to score as many points as possible, and a number of awards are given for robot performance, programming innovation and clever design.
+The robot has to operate on pre-programmed instructions, and complete as many challenges as possible in only 2 minutes and 30 seconds.
+The challenge changes every year and is always based on the year’s global theme.
+The 2018 game, INTO ORBIT, was based on living and working in space and creating solutions to problems that astronauts may experience.
+Two teams compete on adjacent tables to score as many points as possible, and a number of awards are given for robot performance, programming innovation, and clever design.

 FIRST® LEGO® League is an incredibly rewarding program for young students, and teams can come from schools, social groups, community groups, homes, church groups, etc.